andreuboix/ALN/README.md

 2. Pràctica 2:MATLAB
   - QR Decomposition.
   - Overdeterminate system resolution.
+  - Eigenvalues and eigenvectors calculation without the eig() function.
   - Error yielded when calculating the solution (still in progress).